British National Party: Government

 Tyndall suggested replacing the EEC with a trading association among the "White Commonwealth", namely countries like Canada, Australia, and New Zealand.
 Tyndall held imperialist views and was sympathetic to the re-establishment of the British Empire through the recolonization of parts of Africa.
 However, officially the BNP had no plans to re-establish the British Empire or secure dominion over non-white nations.
-In the 2000s, it called for an immediate military withdrawal from both the Iraq War and the Afghan War.
+In the 2000s, it called for an immediate military withdrawal from both the Iraq War and the War in Afghanistan.
+During his appearance on Question Time, regarding the Iraq War, Griffin described the war as "illegal", saying, "We shouldn't have gone into Iraq, we must never go into Iran, we should leave them alone."
 It has advocated ending overseas aid to provide economic support within the UK and to finance the voluntary repatriation of legal immigrants.

-Under Tyndall, the BNP rejected both Welsh nationalism and Scottish nationalism, stating that they were bogus because they caused division among the wider 'British race'.
+Under Tyndall, the BNP rejected both Welsh nationalism and Scottish nationalism, stating that they were bogus because they caused division among the wider "British race".
 Tyndall also led the BNP in support of Ulster loyalism, for instance by holding public demonstrations against the Irish republican party Sinn Féin, and endorsing Ulster loyalist paramilitaries.
-Under Griffin, the BNP continued to support Ulster's membership of the United Kingdom, calling for the crushing of the Irish Republican Army and the scrapping of the Anglo-Irish Agreement.
+Under Griffin, the BNP continued to support Northern Ireland's membership of the United Kingdom, calling for the crushing of the Irish Republican Army and the scrapping of the Anglo-Irish Agreement.
 Griffin later expressed the view that "the only solution that could possibly be acceptable to loyalists and republicans alike" would be the reintegration of the Irish Republic into the United Kingdom, which would be reorganised along federal lines.
 However, while retaining the party's commitment to Ulster loyalism, under Griffin the importance of the issue was downplayed, something that was criticised by Tyndall loyalists.